mRezaAnanta/balatro-at-home/README.md

 - [x] discarding button
 - [x] deal cards button
 - [x] card count logic
-- [] change from using api to just using ingame stuff
+- [x] change from using api to use local logic for drawing card and stuff
+- [] ui and ux fix (with their sounds and stuff)
+- [] for some reason the roundscore is undefined before you play card
+- [] dynamically serve img from assets (learn it from astro.js)
 - [] poker logic
 - [] sort card based on their rank or suit button and logic
 - [] start game windows